On dimensions of frame spectral measures and their frame spectra: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Chun-Kit Lai for many valuable remarks.
+We are also grateful for the anonymous referees for their valuable suggestions and comments.
 This work was partially supported by the Centre of Excellence in Analysis and Dynamics Research funded by the Academy of Finland.